Disha-Hati/react-series/Episode-2/notes/notes.md

  >>> npx parcel build index.html
  -gives error
  -we have main:"app.js" in package.json -> remove this
  - now , it does a lot of things, minify and compress our file.
-Parcel will build all the production files to dist folder- everything comes from .parcel-cache and dist folder
+Parcel will build all the production files to dist folder
+ - everything comes from .parcel-cache and dist folder
+ - `dist` folder is responsible for sending data to server means that data present on localhost server is rendering from this `dist` folder.

 --.parcel-cache and dist folder can be regenerated -> so put in .gitignore